Fourth Grade Math

 Not only is taking math on a shopping trip a fun diversion from worksheets (and a chance for you to get some shopping done), but your child will be practicing rounding, estimation and addition with a hands-on method.

 Teach your fourth grader a fun magic trick!
-You'll need a deck of cards and some basic addition, subtraction, and multiplication skills.
-Your student will love the excitement of using magic and will have a great opportunity to practice his computation skills.
+All you'll need is a deck of cards and some basic addition, subtraction, and multiplication skills.

 Browse All Fourth Grade Math